Horse64/core.horse64.org/docs/Features.md

 This is what Horse64 is likely to be bad at:

-- Extreme raw speed, since it uses a bytecode VM.
+- 🚫 Extreme raw speed, since it uses a bytecode VM.

-- Complex offline code type checking, since it's dynamically typed.
+- 🚫 Complex offline code type checking, since it's dynamically typed.
   *(The compiler will however catch more basics beyond many other script languages.)*

-- Maximum fast compiler, since that's not a project focus.
+- 🚫 Maximum fast compiler, since that's not a project focus.

-- Functional programming, since Horse64 is more focused on clean in-order imperative code and object-oriented code.
+- 🚫 Heavily functional programming, since Horse64 is more focused on clean in-order imperative code and object-oriented code.